DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 A model that can capture fine details is almost guaranteed to have low *bias*.
 A model with low bias is one that explains the known, or training, data well.
 In order to predict, we need our machine learning model to learn from known data.
 A model with high bias can rarely predict well.

 While models with low bias *and* low variance do exist, they are rare.
 Since a model with high bias rarely works well, lowering bias is often considered the first-order task.
-One way to do so is using models, or specifying hyperparameters of a model, such that more fine details in the data are taken in to consideration.
-By doing so, higher variance is introduced.
-And hence the trade off.
+One way to do so is using models, or specifying hyperparameters of a model, such that more fine details in the data are captured.
+By so doing, higher variance is introduced.
+And hence the trade-off.

 Consider the following example: a zoo wants to build a machine learning algorithm to detect penguin species and deploy it on their smart phone application.
-Let's say all that the zoo and its users care about is to tell apart King, Magellanic, and Macaroni penguins.
-The zoo's staffs and data scientists took hundreds of photos of penguins in their aquarium, split the penguins into training and test datasets, as how tasks like this are usually performed, and built the machine learning model.
+Let's say all that the zoo and the users care about is to tell apart King, Magellanic, and Macaroni penguins.
+The zoo's staffs and data scientists took hundreds of photos of penguins in their aquarium, split the penguins into training and test datasets as how tasks like this are usually performed, and built the machine learning model.
 In their test, with photos that they have set aside earlier, they find that the algorithm is able to identify the penguins correctly 98% of the time.
+They were happy with the result and so deployed it.

-However, when their users use the algorithm to identify penguins in other zoos, the algorithm fails miserably.
+However, when users use the application to identify penguins in other zoos, the algorithm fails miserably.
 Why?
-It turns out that the machine learning algorithm was not learning to identify penguins by their different features such as head, neck, and tails.
-Instead, the algorithm identifies the different species of penguins by the tag on their wings: blue is for King penguin, red for Magellanic, and yellow for Macaroni.
-These are the colors used by the zoo who developed the algorithm, but different zoos have different tags.
-As a result, this algorithm, which has low bias but high variance, is unable to predict or detect the species of penguins outside of the zoo where photos for developing the machine learning model were taken.
+It turns out that the machine learning algorithm was not learning to identify penguins by their different features such as head, neck, and tail.
+Instead, the algorithm identifies the different species of penguins by the tag on their wings: blue is King penguin, red Magellanic, and yellow Macaroni.
+These are the colors used by the zoo that developed the algorithm, but other zoos have different tags.
+As a result, this algorithm, which has low bias but high variance due to its dependency on penguins in a single aquarium, is unable to predict or detect the species of penguins outside of the training data.

 As we will see next, tree-based algorithms are extremely prone to high variance, or *over-fitting*.

 ## Decision Tree

 Let's first talk about the basic decision tree algorithm.
-Because we will be using [scikit-learn](https://scikit-learn.org/stable/) for `Python` implementation in this chapter, I am using notations and languages similar to that in scikit-learn's documentations.
+Because we will be using [scikit-learn](https://scikit-learn.org/stable/) for `Python` implementation in this chapter, I am using notations and languages similar to that in scikit-learn's documentation.
 It should be mentioned at the outset that this is not a comprehensive lecture on the decision tree algorithm.
 You can easily find more in-depth discussions in books such as [An Introduction to Statistical Learning](https://www.statlearning.com/) and [The Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/), or other online learning sources.
-Our focuses here are aspects of the decision tree algorithm that matter the most for the understanding of the ensemble methods and their applications in economics and business.
+The focus in this session is aspects of the decision tree algorithm that matter the most for the understanding of the ensemble methods and their applications in economics and business.

 The simplest way to think about a decision tree algorithm is to consider a flow-chart, especially one that is for diagnostic purposes.
 Instead of someone building a flow-chart from intuition or experience, we feed data into the computer and the decision tree algorithm would build a flow-chart to explain the data.
-For example, if we know some characteristics of consumers of the music store, and want to know who is more likely to buy the smaller size instruments, a flow-chart, built by the decision tree algorithm, may look like this:
+For example, if we know some characteristics of the music store's past consumers, and want to know who is more likely to buy the soprano size instruments, a flow-chart built by the decision tree algorithm may look like this:
 * Is the customer under 30?
   * Yes: is the customer female?
     * Yes: has the customer played any instrument before?
-      * Yes: the customer has a 90% chance buying a smaller instruments
+      * Yes: the customer has a 90% chance of buying a soprano instrument
-      * No: the customer has 15% chance buying a smaller instruments
+      * No: the customer has 15% chance of buying a soprano instrument
     * No: is the customer married?
-      * Yes: the customer has a 5% chance buying a smaller instruments
+      * Yes: the customer has a 5% chance of buying a soprano instrument
-      * No: the customer has 92% chance buying a smaller instruments
+      * No: the customer has 92% chance of buying a soprano instrument
   * No: is the customer under 50?
-    * Yes: the customer has a 10% chance buying a smaller instruments
+    * Yes: the customer has a 10% chance of buying a soprano instrument
     * No: has the customer played any instrument before?
-      * Yes: the customer has a 100% chance buying a smaller instruments
+      * Yes: the customer has a 100% chance of buying a soprano instrument
-      * No: the customer has a 20% chance buying a smaller instruments
+      * No: the customer has a 20% chance of buying a soprano instrument

 You can see several basic elements of a decision tree algorithm from the above example:

-1. As expected, the tree algorithm resulted in a hierarchical structure that can be easily represented by a tree diagram;
+1. As expected, the tree algorithm resulted in a hierarchical structure that can easily be represented by a tree diagram;
 2. The tree structure does not need to be symmetrical.
 For example, when the answer to "is the customer under 50" is a "yes", the branch stopped, resulted in a shorter branch compared to the rest of the tree;
 3. You may use the same feature more than once.
 In this example, the question "has the customer played any instrument before" has appeared twice.
 Also there are two splits based on two different age cutoffs;
 4. You can use both categorical and numerical features.
 In this example, age is numerical, whereas all other features are categorical;
 5. It is accustomed to split to only two branches at each node.
 If you want three branches, you can do it at the next node: two branches at the first node, then one or both of the next nodes split into another 2 branches.

 There are other elements of a decision tree algorithm that you can not observe directly from this example but are very important.
-We will examine these in more details below.
+We examine these in more details in the following sections.

 ## Split Criterion